pyg-team/pytorch_geometric/README.md

 $ pip install torch-geometric
 ```

-See the [Frequently Asked Questions](https://rusty1s.github.io/pytorch_geometric/build/html/notes/installation.html#frequently-asked-questions) if you encounter any installation errors.
+See the [Frequently Asked Questions](https://rusty1s.github.io/pytorch_geometric/build/html/notes/installation.html#frequently-asked-questions) and verify that your [CUDA is set up correctly](https://docs.nvidia.com/cuda/index.html) if you encounter any installation errors.
-Verify that your CUDA is set up correctly by following the official [installation guide](https://docs.nvidia.com/cuda/index.html).
-If you are running into any installation problems, please create an [issue](https://github.com/rusty1s/pytorch_geometric/issues).
-You can additionally check that the official [extension example](https://github.com/pytorch/extension-cpp) runs on your machine.

 ### Docker image